Allene0/Elemental-Defence-Idle/README.md

 An incremental game with a base defense game element.
+Made with React/ Typescript as a learning exercise.

 To do:
     Graphical representation of the elemental's attack
-    Level 3 collector
+    More collectors/ defences
     Prestige system based on damage dealt in a run Bosses every 10 minutes
-    Save game
+    Decouple building definitions from game state so saved games carry across versions